 LED lights are an eye-catching and innovative way to draw attention to local events.
 This year, take your events beyond decorating the façade of your business or wrapping the landscaping in rope lights.
 Those time-honored decorative techniques will still add excitement to your event, but to really make some heads turn—get creative!

 A Festival Every Night…

 Summer is the time when people enjoy the magic of outdoor festivals.
 It’s been said that there are so many festivals in this season that a person could easily wander his state and hit a festival every night from June 1st to September 1st.
+If you’re a festival goer and love to get in the full festival vibe, why not check out Promotion Choice fanny packs so you have this core festival item ready to go!
 Most communities have their share of art festivals, wine festivals, community concerts in the park, and food festivals.
 But there are some that are noteworthy.

 ITEMS NEEDED TO COMPLETE THIS PROJECT:

 We got this from a local supplier – If you cannot find something locally, we can supply in many design options.
 Please contact us at 1-866-492-4330 with your specific size and design request.

 2-#45622R-B Premium Grade 5MM Red, Pure White, and Blue 70ct.
 LEDs